perduejd/SuperHerosAPI/README.md

 The Superheroes API is a RESTful web service that allows users to perform CRUD (Create, Read, Update, Delete) operations on a collection of superheroes.
 The data is stored in a SQL Server database, and the API is documented using Swagger UI for easy exploration and testing.

+* Project is still a WIP, is fully functional!
+See below on how to run this application! *

 ## Features

 - **Create:** Add new superheroes to the database.